Beamish-Lab/High-throughput-Image-Analysis-of-Kidney-Injury/README.md

 **3) QuPath\* scripts**.
 These scripts are used to automate transferring image and annotation data between QuPath and Fiji as described in the protocols.
 Note: these scripts are best downloaded together and stored in the script directory indicated in QuPath, (Automate--\>Shared scripts...--\>Set script directory...)

-**4) Links** to this [Publically accessible Dropbox url](https://www.dropbox.com/sh/5exs7womm3l0466/AACiRo31HIvzROJ9TIdIG4naa?dl=0) that contains:

-1. U-Net model and weight files

-2. Example project files for Preprocessing and all three processing domains (Training, Validation, Analysis)
+**4) A link to U-Net models**.
+Files can be downloaded [HERE](https://www.dropbox.com/sh/5exs7womm3l0466/AACiRo31HIvzROJ9TIdIG4naa?dl=0):

+**5) A link to example project files for Preprocessing, Training, Validation, and Analysis**.
+Files can be downloaded [HERE](https://www.dropbox.com/sh/5exs7womm3l0466/AACiRo31HIvzROJ9TIdIG4naa?dl=0):

 ![](images/Overview%20Map.jpg){width="642"}